Akshay199456/100DaysOfCode/README.md

 - Day 60-61: Primarily building the *Expense Tracker* flask application.
 Solved a couple of Leetcode problems
 - Day 62: Worked on a system design problem *ElephantCarpaccio*(forgot to push to github; uploaded to the next day).
 - Day 63-66: Working on Leetcode problems
+- Day 67: Working on a paper so didn't code today